 Amines chemically react with CO2 via reversible reactions to form water-soluble compounds.
 Despite the low CO2 partial pressure in combustion flue gas, amines are capable of achieving high levels of CO2 capture due to fast kinetics and strong chemical reactions.
 However, the absorption capacity for commercially available amines is chemically limited, requiring two molecules of amine for each molecule of CO2.
-In addition, usable amine solution concentrations are typically limited by viscosity and corrosion.
+Besides, usable amine solution concentrations are typically limited by viscosity and corrosion.
 Therefore, current amine systems are only between 20 and 30 per cent amine with the remaining being water.
 Although the water present in the solution helps control the solvent temperature during absorption, which is an exothermic reaction, the water also requires significant amounts of sensible heating and stripping energy upon CO2 regeneration.

 Figure 5: Gas Absorption by MEA

 4.1.1 Famous Solvents For Absorption